This guide is currently being updated. Please visit the KQM discord for details.

 In general, Zhongli’s constellations are quite good for Razor, especially C2, C4 and C6.
 C2 reduces the field time required for Zhongli by letting him grant a shield upon casting Burst (effectively increasing Razor’s field time), C4 gives his Burst longer CC duration and a larger AOE, and C6 allows you to forgo running a healer since Zhongli can cover that niche now.

 For the artifact set as Zhongli support, you would ideally want 4pc Noblesse for team buff or 2 Noblesse/2 Petra for more meteor damage.
 Overall, 4pc Noblesse would be the best for most teams (assuming you are lacking a support with 4pc Noblesse equipped) as the 20% attack buff is good for boosting team damage for off field supports like Fischl/Xingqiu.
+As of 1.5, the new 4pc Millelith will be a good option for improving Zhongli’s utility in his teams.
+While Zhongli will provide a lot more for his team such as an attack buff and shield buff, his own damage potential will be heavily diminished as a result of losing the other potential set pieces.
+If you choose to use this set, it will be better for the team, yet worse for Zhongli’s damage.

 For Zhongli’s weapons, Favonius Lance is recommended to provide energy as he can suffer from ER issues, not to mention it increases his team battery potential.
 Skyward Spine can also be good, trading some energy regen capabilities for more damage.
 If you don’t have either, Prototype Starglitter is not a bad option.
 While ER and energy regen is important for Zhongli, provided that he is used with Razor specifically, Zhongli will likely not be using his meteor off of cooldown due to how Razor often takes the field time.
 It is more realistic to use Zhongli’s meteor every 15-20s even if he has it ready before then.
 As such, weapons like Spear of Homa, Deathmatch, Blackcliff and even Primordial Jade Winged-Spear may be preferable for a Sub-DPS Zhongli.
 Black Tassel is decent for a tank-only build.
-Back to table

 Sub-DPS, Support, Shielder A+ (C0) – S (C6)